AWS Serverless Deployment

 - Agent Kernel with AWS extras:

-pip install agentkernel[aws]
+pip install agentkernel[aws] - For authentication:

 Deployment